-- (a) At least one community meeting shall be scheduled at a time and location that is convenient to residents in proximity to the project site.
-The Community Development Department (CDD) shall be notified of the time and location of such meeting, and shall give notification to each abutting property owner and to any individual or organization who each year files with CDD a written request for such notification, or to any other individual or organization CDD may wish to notify.
-The purpose of the community meeting(s) shall be to present preliminary project designs, answer questions from neighboring residents and other interested members of the public, and receive feedback on the design.
-The date(s), time(s), location(s), attendance, materials presented, and comments received at such meeting(s) shall be documented and provided to CDD. - (b) Following one or more such community meeting(s), the developer shall prepare the following materials for review by the Planning Board.
+the AHO Project is proposed each abutting property owner and to any individual or organization who each year files with CDD a written request for such notification, or to any other individual or organization CDD may wish to notify.

+- (i) The purpose of the first community meeting shall be for the developer to share the site and street context analysis with neighborhood residents and other interested parties prior to building design, and receive feedback from community members. - (i)(ii) The purpose of the subsequent community meeting(s) shall be to present preliminary project designs, answer questions from neighboring residents and other interested members of the public, and receive feedback on the design.
+The date(s), time(s), location(s), attendance, materials presented, and comments received at such meeting(s) shall be documented and provided to CDD. - (b)(d) Following one or more such community meeting(s), the developer shall prepare the following materials for review by the Planning Board.
 CDD shall review to certify that the submitted written and graphic materials provide the required information in sufficient detail.
-All drawings shall be drawn to scale, shall include a graphic scale and north arrow for orientation, and shall provide labeled distances and dimensions for significant building and site features. - (1) A context map indicating the location of the project and surrounding land uses, including transportation facilities. - (2) An existing conditions site plan depicting the boundaries of the lot, the locations of buildings, open space features, parking areas, trees, and other major site features on the lot and abutting lots, and the conditions of abutting streets. - (3) A proposed conditions site plan depicting the same information above as modified to depict the proposed conditions, including new buildings (identifying building entrances and uses on the ground floor) and major anticipated changes in site features. - (4) Floor plans of all proposed new buildings and existing buildings to remain on the lot. - (5) Elevations and cross-section drawings of all proposed new buildings and existing buildings to remain on the lot, depicting the distances to lot lines and the heights of surrounding buildings, and labeling the proposed materials on each façade elevation. - (6) A landscape plan depicting and labeling all hardscape, permeable, and vegetated areas proposed for the site along with other structures or appurtenances on the site. - (7) Plans of parking and bicycle parking facilities, as required by Section 6.50 of this Zoning Ordinance. - (8) Materials palettes cataloguing and depicting with photographs the proposed façade and landscape materials. - (9) Existing conditions photographs from various vantage points on the public sidewalk, including photos of the site and of the surrounding urban context.
+All drawings shall be drawn to scale, shall include a graphic scale and north arrow for orientation, and shall provide labeled distances and dimensions for significant building and site features. - (i) A context map indicating the location of the project and surrounding land uses, including transportation facilities. - (i)(ii) A context analysis, discussed with CDD staff, including existing front yard setbacks, architectural character, and unique features that inform and influence the design of the AHO Project. - (ii)(iii) An existing conditions site plan depicting the boundaries of the lot, the locations of buildings, open space features, parking areas, trees, and other major site features on the lot and abutting lots, and the conditions of abutting streets. - (iv) A proposed conditions site plan depicting the same information above as modified to depict the proposed conditions, including new buildings (identifying building entrances and uses on the ground floor and possible building roof deck) and major anticipated changes in site features.